harnischllc/badder-calc/ADMIN_DASHBOARD_README.md

 ### Adding New Records
 1. Click the "Add [Player/Team]" button
-2. Fill in the required fields
+2. Fill in the required fields (season defaults to current year)
 3. Data is automatically saved

 ### Deleting Records